-- 1. Election of the eight nominees named in this Proxy Statement to our Board of Directors (Board), each for a term of one year; - 2.
-Ratification of the appointment of PricewaterhouseCoopers LLP (PwC) as our independent registered public accounting firm for the fiscal year ending December 31, 2023; - 3.
-Approval, on an advisory basis, of the 2022 compensation of our named executive officers; - 4.
-Selection, on an advisory basis, of the frequency of future advisory votes on the compensation of our named executive officers; - 5.
-Approval of an amendment to the Company's Performance Incentive Plan, as amended through October 21, 2021, to increase the total number of shares of common stock authorized and available for issuance under the Plan; and - 6.
-Consideration of a shareholder proposal to require shareholder ratification of termination pay, if properly presented at the Annual Meeting.
+- 1. Election of the ten nominees named in this Proxy Statement to our Board of Directors (Board), each for a term of one year; - 2.
+Ratification of the appointment of PricewaterhouseCoopers LLP (PwC) as our independent registered public accounting firm for the fiscal year ending December 31, 2024; - 3.
+Approval, on an advisory basis, of the 2023 compensation of our named executive officers; - 4.
+Approval of the Xerox Holdings Corporation 2024 Equity and Performance Incentive Plan; - 5.
+Consideration of a shareholder proposal relating to golden parachutes, if properly presented at the meeting; and - 6.
+Consideration of a shareholder proposal requesting a director election resignation bylaw, if properly presented at the meeting.